spockele/thesis_code/README.md

 end conditions ;
 ;
 begin HAWC2;
+    run_hawc2 -int- ; Indicate whether a HAWC2 simulation is to be run.
+0 or 1.
     ; ----------------------------------------------------------------------------------
     ; Define operating parameters for HAWC2 model, as would normally ; be defined in .htc files.
 The .htc file(s) of the model should only contain the